theshreyashguy/farmai/README.md

 - **Mobile App**: User-friendly Android application for farmers to access data, control irrigation, and receive notifications.
 - **Cloud Backend**: Scalable and highly available backend services to manage data and user interactions.
-- **Marketplace Integration**: Enables farmers to buy agricultural supplies and sell their products directly through the app.

 ## Mobile App (Android)